 Class 2.2: Vaccines with major technical improvements, including improvements of the vaccines’ bacteria & viruses, cell media, manufacturing techniques, dosage forms, etc.

-②vaccines with changes in bacteria/viruses or bacteria/viruses in the approved vaccines that are already on the market,
+② vaccines with changes in bacteria/viruses or bacteria/viruses in the approved vaccines;

-③vaccines with changes in cell media or the genes of interest in the approved vaccines that are already on the market,
+③ vaccines with changes in cell media or the genes of interest in the approved vaccines;

-④purified vaccines that are developed on the basis of unpurified vaccines,
+④ purified vaccines improved on the basis of unpurified vaccines;

-⑤component vaccine that are developed on the basis of whole cell vaccines, etc.
+⑤ component vaccine improved on the basis of whole cell vaccines, etc.

-Class 2.3: New multi-linked/multivalent vaccines made by combining the vaccine products and there have been the same kind products as the combined vaccines.
+Class 2.3: New multi-linked/multivalent vaccines made by combining the vaccine products, of which there have already been the same type of approved vaccine products.